Analysis: UW head coach Jimmy Lake didn’t make flashy hires. But are they the right hires?

 In 2006, Chris Petersen was a 41-year-old, first-time head coach.
-He had just been promoted from the offensive coordinator role at Boise State, where he had been on staff for five seasons.
+He had just been promoted from the offensive-coordinator role at Boise State, where he had been on staff for five seasons.

 Of course, you already know what happened next.
-Petersen lifted the Broncos to unprecedented heights, compiling a 92-12 record with two Fiesta Bowl titles before resurfacing in Seattle in 2014.
+Petersen lifted the Broncos to unprecedented heights, compiling a 92-12 record with two Fiesta Bowl titles before arriving in Seattle in 2014.

 But that success would not have happened without the right assistant coaches.